travetto/travetto/docs/MILESTONES.md

 * Alt folders have been removed, and can be emulated by specifying `TRV_SRC_LOCAL` values as needed.

 #### Compiler Ownership
-* Reworked @travetto/boot compiler to create clear responsiblity for managing the compiler/transpiler relationsip with node runtime.
+* Reworked @travetto/boot compiler to create clear responsibility for managing the compiler/transpiler relationship with node runtime.
 * Modified @travetto/compiler to no longer register extension directly, but extend functionality defined in boot

 #### Entrypoint Standardization
-* Allow for use of `main` functions to allow for direct invocation of any file, primaryily used for plugins and cli activities
+* Allow for use of `main` functions to allow for direct invocation of any file, primarily used for plugins and cli activities
 * Removed all `plugin-*.js` files as in lieu of exposing a `main` function in the target files.
 * Removed almost all `*.js` files in the test folders, in lieu of exposing `main` functions.
 Tests no longer auto execute on import.

 #### Generator Simplification
 * Moved away from using yeoman due to dependency bloat, and went with a simple `@travetto/cli` based solution.
 Can be invoked with `npx @travetto/scaffold`

-#### Local Dev Overhual
+#### Local Dev Overhaul
 * Now relies on environment variables (`direnv` makes it easier) for augmenting what would have been embedded in the framework.
 * Using tsconfig paths in lieu of symlinks, general development performance, and refactoring are substantially improved.
 * Removed dependency on symlinks